 Monolithic Applications: 4 Key Components

-- Client-side user interface: The user interface is the part of the application that allows users to communicate and interact with the app.
+- Client-side user interface: The user interface (UI) is the part of the application that allows users to communicate and interact with the app.

 - Business logic: This is a crucial part of the application that stands between the user interface and the database.
 It represents the real-world business rules that ultimately decide how the app processes data.